-“We carry product across many categories (ski, snowboard, bike, skate, wake, surf, apparel, footwear) from a few hundred brands so it’s often difficult to get particularly strategic about the planning,” Limoges says.
+“We carry product across many categories (ski, snowboard, bike, skate, wake, surf, apparel, footwear) from a few hundred brands so it’s often difficult to get particularly strategic about the planning,” Limoges said.
 “We need to take into consideration people’s personal lives in addition to travel schedules and due dates during various buying cycles.”

 That planning creates headaches for big shops, but the crowded docket of trade shows is even more difficult for smaller operators, who don’t have the staff and reach to be constantly on the road, leaving them squeezed in the process.
 The criticism from reps sounds much like that of retailers.

 “The trade and rep show circuit is tough.
-And it’s not just the big shows,” says Todd Kerbs, an independent rep for brands including Red Bull Eyewear, Eco Vessel and Glide SUP.
+And it’s not just the big shows,” said Todd Kerbs, an independent rep for brands including Red Bull Eyewear, Eco Vessel, and Glide SUP.
 “The WWSRA [Western Winter Sports Representatives Association] has something like 50 regional shows now and they have been very lackluster lately.
 Going to the shows is all out-of-pocket expense for me, and unless I can make decent sales calls after the shows, they’re not worth it.”

 Kerbs also feels that even the smaller shows are skewed to big operators who have the reach and budget to be in more places at once.
-“The big companies set the deadline date,” he says.
+“The big companies set the deadline date,” he said.
 “The money they command from shops is crazy and the rest of us independent reps just try to hunt for scraps.”

 Regional rep shows–spearheaded by groups like the United States Reps Association (USRA), which bundles together over 2,000 reps at seven shows throughout the year–are where the majority of orders for established brands and retailers get written.
 Unlike the party and spectacle of booths at OR, SIA or MAGIC which rival retail stores in square footage, the rep shows are no-nonsense, low-budget affairs where buyers and manufactures simply engage in commerce.

-“As far as I’m concerned, as a retailer, not a manufacturer or media, early preview shows are great,” says Mike Donohue, co-owner of Burlington, Vt.-based retailer The Outdoor Gear Exchange.
+“As far as I’m concerned, as a retailer, not a manufacturer or media, early preview shows are great,” said Mike Donohue, co-owner of Burlington, Vermont-based retailer The Outdoor Gear Exchange.
 “They are focused.
 They are where the buying work gets done.
 A larger, national show later in the cycle is great for closing the loop, seeing new vendors and smaller brands, having business meetings and for media buzz.”

 Seen in that light, the big shows prove their relevance as the prime-time events of the season.
 But it’s tough to demand retailers spend so much time out of their shops.
 That means the onus is on both regional and national shows, which are businesses in themselves, to find the best way to serve their customers, a.k.a. show attendees, in a way beyond pure selling.

 At Emerald Expositions, Denny, for one, recognizes the potential pitfalls in trying too hard to keep ahead of the curve when it comes to how trade shows and selling cycles continue to evolve.
-“Industry production and buying cycle shifts have been gradual, not all at once and not all together,” says Denny.
+“Industry production and buying cycle shifts have been gradual, not all at once and not all together,” said Denny.
 “So the market coming to any consensus around the best timing due to these changes has been evolutionary as well.”